Blog →

 Microsoft 365 Copilot brings AI help directly into the Office apps your business probably already uses, like Word, Excel, PowerPoint, and Outlook.
 It's powered by an artificial intelligence layer called Work IQ, which gets to know you, your job, and your company to offer up tailored assistance.

 Why it's on the list: For any business that relies heavily on the Microsoft suite, this tool is a natural fit.
 Its deep integration means there's almost no learning curve.
 You can ask it to draft an email in Outlook, create a presentation from a document in PowerPoint, or analyze data in Excel, all using natural language.
+Pricing also got friendlier for small teams: Microsoft permanently cut the small-business rate from $30 to $21 per user per month in late 2025.

-Pros and Cons: The smooth integration is its biggest advantage, making it easy to be more productive in apps you already know.
+Pros and cons: The smooth integration is its biggest advantage, making it easy to be more productive in apps you already know.
 The downside is that it's an add-on, so you first need a qualifying Microsoft 365 Business plan, which pushes the total cost up.
 Also, its collaboration features are spread out across different apps, which can feel disconnected compared to a single, unified communication hub.

 4. Dialpad